-Interview with WONG Ing Boh Diana (University of Malaya)
+Interview with Wong Ing Boh Diana

-Diana WONG is Associate Fellow, MCRC, ath the University of Malaya.
+Diana Wong is Associate Fellow, MCRC, ath the University of Malaya.
 She has previously worked in Germany, Singapore and Malaysia.

 For further information click here.